-It was estimated that, as at 31 August 2020, a 100 basis points increase/decrease in interest rates, with all other variables held constant, would decrease/increase the surplus for the year by HK\$223.2 million (2019: increase/decrease the deficit for the year by HK\$163.1 million).
-As regards deposits with banks and other financial institutions, since they are all stated at amortised cost, their carrying amounts will not be affected by changes in market interest rates.
+As at 31 August 2023, it is estimated that an increase/decrease of 100 basis points in interest rates, with all other variables held constant, would have increased/decreased the deficit for the year by HK\$161.7 million (2022: HK\$150.9 million).
+As regards deposits with banks and other financial institutions, since they are all stated at amortised cost, changes in market interest rates will not affect their carrying amounts and the Fund's deficit for the year.